andygill/syllabus/syllabus.md

 make an appointment.
 I try to have an open door policy; you are free to come by whenever you choose.
 If I am busy, I may ask that you make an appointment using email.

+## IP Policy

+To a first approximation, Students are the owners of the IP they create.
+Apart from as required to effectually manage the class logistics (grading, etc), I rescind any personal IP rights I have to students’ IP created for this class, if any.
+I explicitly encourage students to release their projects open source, under a license of their choosing.

 ## Cheating

 Academic misconduct of any kind will automatically result in a 0 score on the homework, lab,